wolf-null/resource-network-sim-v2/docs/2DO.md

 Well, first one need to mention, that process hosts (unlike the master host) aren't expected to run Stages.
 [From the other hand, I see probability of such a horizontal relations between nodes, this is why I would like to implement 'p2p hosts' in later versions].
 This is why, there is no need to implement these functions at process hosts [at least, for now].

 * Processing hosts doesn't run Stages, do it don't need consistent apply() and etc
 * There is no problem to extend the architecture up to MapReduce.
-Distribute inputs section of the Processing Host can not only split input signals to data alteration and signal stacking, but can also divert some packages and process it somehow (due to equity between all modules all this functions are always accessible for all processing hosts instances)
+Distribute inputs section of the Processing Bus can not only split input signals to data alteration and signal stacking, but can also divert some packages and process it somehow (due to equity between all modules all this functions are always accessible for all processing hosts instances)

 Well, apply, filter and hist_values() interacts with Node._data only, which is mirrored.
 This is why, re-implementation will include rewriting these parts.